“What is beautiful is good,” the saying goes.

 The same idea works at a company level.

-Once a business does things one way, and it is seemingly successful (the VP of Marketing knows print ads are working well because he’s had 30 years of success and has the nice house and car to show for it), it’s hard to adapt new ways of doing things (especially when those new methods might support these decisions as being “wrong,” making VP and the company look inadequate).
+Once a business does things one way, and it is seemingly successful, it’s hard to adapt new ways of doing things (especially when those new methods might support these decisions as being “wrong,” making VP and the company look inadequate).